First Act: Consumer electronics

 In 2010, a video game division of First Act, Seven45 Studios, released Power Gig: Rise of the SixString.
 Peripherals included a functional electric guitar with controller buttons, a microphone, and a motion sensor system to simulate drums.
 Seven45 subsequently produced a number of music-based iOS apps.

 In 2011 First Act released an iOS app for iPad and iPhone for karaoke under the Disney license called "Disney Spotlight Karaoke."
 It includes sing-a-longs with songs from Disney Channel stars and the ability to record and upload a video.
 First Act also released a line of Disney-themed microphones designed to work with the app.

 In 2012 First Act released an iOS app for iPhone and iPad called "Notes to Grow On" which is a companion educational app for the Discovery line of instruments.

 In October 2012, First Act launched a line of consumer electronics including charging, music, and audio interfaces for iPods, iPads, and iPhones, under the name BlueFlame Technologies.

 Criticism

-The company received criticism from music educators who claimed that First Act band instruments, targeted at beginning students, were of low quality, often irreparable, and that replacement parts were difficult to acquire.
+The company received criticism from music educators who claimed that First Act band instruments, targeted at beginning students, were of low quality and often unrepairable, and that replacement parts were difficult to acquire.